Updated March 20, 2018 to explain Washington’s new filing form for 3rd party marketplace sellers

-If you sell on other platforms, like Walmart, eBay, etc., you will still need to break down how much sales tax you collected from buyers via those channels by city, county and other local taxing jurisdiction.
+If you sell on other platforms, like eBay, Shopify, etc., you will still need to break down how much sales tax you collected from buyers via those channels by city, county and other local taxing jurisdiction.

 Here’s what the Washington Department of Revenue had to say to this question:

 “If your remote seller clients make retail sales through a marketplace facilitator, they should continue to report the income on their excise tax return under the retailing B&O tax line and retail sales tax line – taking an “other” deduction under retail sales tax and labeling it ‘sales tax remitted by third party.’
 (See important update on this below.)
 For sales through their own website, if they met the receipts threshold in RCW 82.08.053, they would need to make the election to collect sales tax or comply with the use tax notice and reporting requirements.”

 Important Update: Starting March 19th, Washington has changed up their sales tax filing form to make filing simpler for marketplace sellers.
 Now, when filing your Washington sales and use tax return, Washington tax filers should choose the option “Retail Sales Tax Collected by Facilitator” and then enter the amount of sales tax that a marketplace collected on your behalf in the “RST Collected by Facilitator” box.
 (In this case, “Facilitator” is the marketplace that collects sales tax on your behalf.)